Jyutping: Examples

 Sample transcription of one of the 300 Tang Poems:

 Jyutping input method

 The Jyutping method (粵拼輸入法) refers to a family of input methods based on the Jyutping romanization system.

-The Jyutping method allows a user to input Chinese characters by entering the jyutping of a Chinese character (with or without tone, depending on the system) and then presenting the user with a list of possible characters with that pronunciation.
+The Jyutping method allows a user to input Chinese characters by entering the Jyutping romanization of a Chinese character (with or without tone, depending on the system) and then presenting the user with a list of possible characters with that pronunciation.

+As of macOS Ventura, Jyutping input with Traditional Chinese now comes standard on macOS under the name "Phonetic – Cantonese".